 The Shark LA502 has a mediocre overall range.
 Its power cord is fairly long, allowing you to clean large or far-off areas without swapping outlets.
 Unfortunately, its hose is very short, which is an inconvenience when cleaning high-placed shelves or tight spots in your car.

 The Shark LA502 has satisfactory portability.
 It's quite heavy but feels quite lightweight in your hand, and the carrying handle makes it a little easier to bring from room to room.
+If you're looking for a more portable upright vacuum and don't want to deal with the hassle of a power cord, consider the Hoover ONEPWR Evolve Pet.

 The Shark LA502 doesn't have a battery.